developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 Mass-deployment of Enterprise Browser device licenses requires use of an Enterprise Mobility Management (EMM) system and/or Zebra StageNow tools and its [License Manager Setting Type](/stagenow/latest/csp/license).

+##### `IMPORTANT NOTES:`
-**IMPORTANT**: The procedures described below include only those for deploying and activating licenses for EB 2.0 (or later).
+* **The procedures described below include only those for deploying and activating licenses for EB 2.0 (or later)**.
 They **DO NOT** include the purchase process for license activation IDs nor configuration of the network and device clock settings, which are required to download the app and properly apply the license(s).
+* **To set license keys to remain on the device following an Enterprise Reset**, keys MUST be stored in the `/enterprise/usr` folder on the device and <u>in a single Profile</u> activated using License Manager and preserved using [Persist Manager](/mx/persistmgr).

 ### Prerequisites